 Write With the Guidance of Experienced Writers

 The mentor provides the apprentice with one-on-one instruction in the craft of creative writing.
 The program is open to Indigenous writers in all genres and will be tailored to the apprentice's individual needs.
 Two pairs will work to develop the best methodology for working together and spend approximately 20 hours a month in collaboration through email, phone, face-to-face and online meetings.
-The program runs from January 1 to May 31, 2021.
+The program runs from January 1 to April 30 each year.

 The focus of the program is craft development, manuscript preparation, the business of writing and editing.
 Apprentices should not expect to have a completed manuscript by the end of the program.
 At the end of the program, the apprentices will give a public reading of their work.

 The SWG is seeking experienced Indigenous writers in all genres to participate in the Indigenous Mentorship Program.
-Mentors who have participated in the regular SWG mentorship program or the Aboriginal Mentorship Program in the past are welcome to apply.
+Mentors who have previously participated in the SWG Mentorship Program or Indigenous Mentorship Program are welcome to apply.